Ill-posedness of the Dirichlet problem for 2D Lagrangian mean curvature equation

 \section{Abstract}

-We investigate the Dirichlet problem of the two dimensional Lagrangian mean curvature equation in a bounded domain.
+We investigate the Dirichlet problem of the two-dimensional Lagrangian mean curvature equation in bounded domains.
 Infinitely many $C^{1, \alpha} (\alpha\in (0,\frac{1}{5}))$ very weak solutions are built through Nash-Kuiper construction.
 Moreover, we note there are infinitely many $C^{1, \alpha}$ very weak solutions that can not be improved to be $C^{2, \alpha}$.